Keith Vaz: Political career

 Other positions he held included as an elected member of the National Executive Committee and as the vice-chair of Women, Race and Equality Committee of the Labour Party.
 He held both of these positions since March 2007.
 Since 2000, he has been a patron of the Labour Party Race Action Group and in 2006 he was appointed the Chairman of the Ethnic Minority Taskforce.

 Vaz was also appointed to a public bill committee, which held its first meeting on 15 November 2016, looking at the Criminal Finances Bill which aimed to tackle money laundering and corruption.

 Vaz signed several early day motions sponsored by David Tredinnick MP supporting the continued funding of homoeopathy on the National Health Service.

 Vaz supported Owen Smith in the 2016 Labour leadership election.
 He was a parliamentary supporter of Labour Friends of Israel.

 Following the vote in October 2019 by MPs to endorse Vaz's suspension the Daily Telegraph published an article asking: "Why is Keith Vaz even in Parliament?"
 The article noted that: "He resigned as a minister in 2001, was suspended in 2002, named in the 2009 expenses scandal...
 His ability to survive certainly suggests something in our democratic system is broken."

 On 10 November 2019, Vaz released a statement that he would not seek re-election at the 2019 United Kingdom general election that was held the following month.
 His six-month suspension meant he would have been subject to a recall petition which could trigger a by-election if supported by 10% of his constituents.

 Controversies

 Rushdie affair

-In March 1989, Vaz, a Catholic, led a march of several thousand Muslims in Leicester calling for Salman Rushdie's book The Satanic Verses to be banned, describing the march as "one of the great days in the history of Islam and Great Britain".
+In March 1989, Vaz, a Catholic, led a march of several thousand Muslims in Leicester calling for Salman Rushdie's book The Satanic Verses (1988) to be banned, describing the march as "one of the great days in the history of Islam and Great Britain".
 According to Rushdie's autobiography Joseph Anton, Vaz had a few weeks earlier promised his "full support" to Rushdie, describing the fatwa against him as "absolutely appalling".

 Leicester IRA attack

-In February 1990, after the Provisional Irish Republican Army carried out a bombing attack against a British Armed Forces recruiting centre in Leicester, Vaz caused public outrage by publicly suggesting that the military might have planted the bomb.
+In February 1990, after the Provisional Irish Republican Army (Provisional IRA) carried out a bombing attack against a British Armed Forces recruiting centre in Leicester, Vaz caused public outrage by publicly suggesting that the military might have planted the bomb.